gurupia/gurupia/README.md

 ### Hi there 👋
-# Reference Repository Fork and My Private Project Repository
+# Reference Repository Fork and Private Project Repository
 # licenses for codes can be subordinate to licenses in each repository.
 # Used Major Development Tools and Programming Language List:
 1. Visual Stduio 2022 Community